Medicare in South Carolina

 What Is the Income Limit for SC Medicaid?

 Medicaid is not Medicare.
 It’s a state and federal program that helps low-income seniors, adults, families, and children receive healthcare.
-To see if you’re eligible for assistance, visit Health Connections, South Carolina’s Medicaid program. [i]
+To see if you’re eligible for assistance, visit Health Connections, South Carolina’s Medicaid program.

-Do You Get Medicare at Age 65?
+Do You Have to Get Medicare at Age 65?

 If your employer has fewer than 20 employees, you’ll need to enroll as your Medicare will become your primary coverage.

-What Are the Different Plans of Medicare?
+What Are the Different Parts of Medicare?

 You can receive Medicare in two ways: Original Medicare (Parts A and B) and Medicare Advantage (Part C).
 There are some key differences you’ll need to know.
 Here’s an overview of the types of Medicare plans in South Carolina.